Johangalle/Cryptography/doc/key_management.md

 'I met aliens in UFO.
 Here is the map.'
 ```
 ## Check the certificate of a webserver
 We need to install an additional library (sslyze) for this purpose.
 This library does not just check the certificate but the entire SSL configuration of your website.
-More info can be found on https://github.com/nabla-c0d3/sslyze.
+More info can be found on https://pypi.org/project/sslyze/ or https://github.com/nabla-c0d3/sslyze.
 ```
 $ pip3 install --upgrade sslyze
 $ python3 -m sslyze www.howest.be